Image: Apple

 Best iPhones for iOS 26

 Whether you’re an existing iPhone user looking for an upgrade or switching from Android, a new iPhone is a compelling purchase.
-Our favorite iOS devices include the newest iPhone 16 series and last year's iPhone 15 series.
-Remember that the iPhone 15 Pro models and iPhone 16 series are the only models that will get access to Apple Intelligence.
+Our favorite iOS devices include the new iPhone 17 series and last year's iPhone 16.

-Older models such as the iPhone 14, iPhone 13, and iPhone SE 3rd gen (2022) are also excellent options for iOS 18, especially if you can find a good deal.
+Older models such as the iPhone 15, iPhone 14, and iPhone SE 3rd gen (2022) are also excellent options for iOS 26, especially if you can find a good deal.
 While these devices don't include the newest bells and whistles, they do have 5G connectivity and will let you hook up to Apple's ecosystem at a cheaper price point.

 Max McCaskill